Edge for Private Cloud on FIPS-enabled RHEL 8.X

 Keytool Argument Description

--providerpath Path to bc-fips-XXXX.jar.
-The version of this jar may change in future OPDK versions.
-Whatever version is shipped by Apigee should be used.
-You can also download the jar from Bouncycastle’s repositories.
-As of release of OPDK 4.53, this should be /opt/apigee/edge-gateway/lib/thirdparty/bc-fips-1.0.2.4.jar.
+-providerpath Specify the path to bc-fips-XXXX.jar.
+This version may change in future OPDK releases.
+Use the version shipped by Apigee or download it from Bouncycastle’s repositories.
+For OPDK 4.53, the path should be /opt/apigee/edge-gateway/lib/thirdparty/bc-fips-1.0.2.4.jar.

 Similar keytool commands can be used to import or export certificates and/or keys from or to a BCFKS format keystore.
 For more information on how to work with BCFKS, check the BouncyCastle documentation.